 No, the GRE is not required for admission.

-The number of transfer credits allowed for Masters students varies by program and is subject to review and approval.
+The number of transfer credits allowed for students pursuing a master's degree varies by program and is subject to review and approval.
 Please review the handbook for your program regarding how many transfer credits are permitted.

 No, we do not offer academic credit for work experience in the field.

 The total cost of this degree will be $15,000, or $1,500 per 3-credit course.
 There are no textbooks required for the courses.